ENCCS/OpenACC-CUDA-beginners/content/setup.rst

 - New code or text (markdown) cells can be created by clicking the "+Code" and "+Text" buttons, or through the keyboard shortcut ``CTRL-m b``.
 Cells can be deleted by ``CTRL-m d``.
-  Cells are executed by pressing ``CTRL-ENTER`` or pressing the Play button.
+  Cells are executed by pressing ``SHIFT-ENTER`` or pressing the Play button.
+Pressing instead ``ALT-ENTER`` runs a cell and creates a new one underneath, while ``CTRL-ENTER`` runs the cell and stays on the same cell.
 - General shell commands can be entered into a code cell by prepending it with exclamation mark (e.g. ``!ls``).
 Some shell commands have corresponding "magic" commands (e.g. "%ls"), and some commands need to use the magic form.
 In particular, to change directory you need ``%cd some/path``.